 where $i$ is the index of genes, $j$ is the index of cells, $y_j$ is the group membership indicator of the $j$-th cell, $x_{ji}$ is the expression level (transcripts per million) of the $i$-th gene of the $j$-th cell, and $\beta_i$ is the effect size (or coefficient) of the $i$-th gene with $i = 1, 2, \cdots, p$ and $j = 1, 2, \cdots, n$.

-\textbf{The coefficients and jittering:} To assign the values of coefficients $\beta_i$'s in the data-generating model~(\ref{f:sim1}), we fit an Elastic Net model to each of the $6$ real data sets.
+\textbf{The coefficients and jittering} To assign the values of coefficients $\beta_i$'s in the data-generating model~(\ref{f:sim1}), we fit an Elastic Net model to each of the $6$ real datasets.
 The genes with non-zero fitted coefficients (i.e. $\beta_i \neq 0$) are considered as feature genes in the data-generating model~(\ref{f:sim1}).
-When the feature gene is not highly correlated with other genes, our proposed method will not group it with any other genes, therefore our method becomes identical to the standard (ungrouped) method.
-To make the simulation comparison meaningful, when fitting the Elastic Net models, we force genes to have $0$ coefficients, if their correlation with any other gene is less than $0.9$.
-Therefore, we focus the method comparisons to situations where there are highly correlated feature genes.
+When the feature genes are not highly correlated with other genes, our proposed method will not group them with any other genes, therefore our method becomes identical to the standard (ungrouped) method.
+To make the simulation comparison meaningful, when fitting the Elastic Net models, we force genes to have $0$ coefficients if their correlations with any other genes are less than $0.9$.
+In this way, we focus the method comparisons on situations where feature genes are highly correlated with other genes.

-By fitting Elastic Net models to real data, we obtain $6$ data generating models, one from each benchmark data set.
-We call these $6$ models the `blueprint models'.
-To increase the heterogeneity of simulated data sets, we add Gaussian noises to the coefficients of each blueprint model to generate $100$ different jittered data-generation models.
-Based on each jittered data-generation model and its corresponding real genomic data, we simulate one copy of the phenotype (i.e. binary cell type membership) for every cell in the real genomic data.

-In summary, from each real scRNA-seq benchmark data, we obtain one blue print model, then $100$ data-generation models, and finally $100$ copies of simulated cell phenotypes.
-This results in $600$ simulated data sets used for methods comparison.
+Those $6$ fitted Elastic Net models based on the benchmark datasets are the data generating models.
+We call them the `blueprint models'.
+To increase the heterogeneity of simulated datasets, we add Gaussian noises to the coefficients of each blueprint model to generate $100$ different jittered data-generation models.
+Based on each jittered data-generation model and its corresponding real genomic data, we simulate one copy of the phenotype, i.e. binary cell type membership, for every cell in the corresponding genomic data.
+In summary, we first generate one blueprint model from each benchmark dataset, add jitters to create $100$ data-generation models, and finally obtain $100$ copies of simulated cell phenotypes, which results in $600$ simulated datasets for methods comparison.